BawdyAnarchist/quBSD/Future_Development.md

         - Also an unused variable "pingfail"
 	   - Current server should be upgraded to show current settings, even if not connected
 	   - Need to verify how well it works when connection is down
+	   - pf.conf references the endpoint IP.
+Needs to be updated as well

 qb-create
 	- Really should have some trap functions set when zfs cloning